renfu-her/chat-message/README.md

 3. Check logs: `/tmp/uwsgi.log` or stdout/stderr
 4. Ensure Python path is correct: `pythonpath = %d` in uwsgi.ini

+## Features

+### Feedback System
+- Users can submit feedback via the "Feedback" button in the top navigation bar
+- Feedback is saved to the database and automatically sent via email to the configured `MAIL_TO` address
+- If the user is logged in, their `user_id` is automatically associated with the feedback
+- Email configuration is optional - if email fails, feedback is still saved to the database

+### Email Configuration
+To enable email notifications for feedback:
+1. Configure SMTP settings in `.env` file (see Environment Configuration above)
+2. Ensure `MAIL_SERVER`, `MAIL_USERNAME`, `MAIL_PASSWORD` are set correctly
+3. Set `MAIL_TO` to the email address where feedback notifications should be sent

+If email is not configured or fails, feedback submissions will still be saved to the database.

 ## Notes
 - First run seeds an admin user (`admin@example.com` / `admin123`) and default rooms automatically.
 - Table structure is automatically created - no manual SQL scripts needed.
 - For production, configure CORS and session security settings in `.env`.
+- Feedback email notifications require proper SMTP configuration in `.env`.